Materials used to make our log stores

 We paint any cut timber with end grain preservative, even the bits you can't see.

-Roofs are made from "Coroline", a corrugated, bituminised sheeting which is guaranteed waterproof for 15 years.
-This is a great material, light, easy to cut and very strong once nailed down.
-Some log stores use timber cladding for the roofs, which absorb some of the rainfall, our roofs are non-porous.
+Roofs are made from "Onduline", a corrugated, bituminised sheeting which is guaranteed waterproof for 15 years.
+This is a great material, light and very strong once nailed down.
+Some log stores use timber cladding for the roofs, which absorb some of the rainfall or felt which can rip.
+Our roofs are non-porou and tough..

 Our log stores are designed to be sturdy and have a long life.
 The vented sides let the air flow around your logs, which is what dries them out.